ajaykrishna/rmozart/README.md

 ### Important!

+Reconfiguration analysis is performed using [Maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System) system.
+As of now [Maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System) system supports only Linux/MacOS systems.
+Users of R-MOZART need to download the Maude executable (`maude.linux64`) and drop it in the `dist` folder of the project.
+An installation guide for standalone Maude system can be found [here](http://maude.cs.illinois.edu/w/index.php?title=Maude_download_and_installation).
+Maude is [distributed](http://maude.cs.illinois.edu/w/index.php?title=Maude_License_Agreement) under the GNU General Public License version 2.

-If you plan to use the verification services, you will have to acquire a license for [CADP](https://cadp.inria.fr/) and install it locally. mozART invokes [CADP](https://cadp.inria.fr/) tools from the terminal.
+If you plan to use the verification services, you will have to acquire a license for [CADP](https://cadp.inria.fr/) and install it locally.
+R-MOZART invokes [CADP](https://cadp.inria.fr/) tools from the terminal.
 [CADP](https://cadp.inria.fr/) does not support Raspberry Pi, yet.

 ### Update Package Cache (Linux only)